Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: Introduction

-In contrast to monolayer graphene, particles in bilayer graphene behave as chiral massive Dirac fermions and exhibit total reflection when normally incident on a potential barrier.
-This effect, known as anti-Klein tunneling (AKT) \cite{Katsnelson, Klepstsyn, Varlet2016,Du}, is a consequence of the pseudospin conservation between incident and reflected particles.
-The AKT is also possible in other relativistic materials such as deformed honeycomb lattice \cite{Bahat}, graphene in the presence of strong Rashba spin-orbit coupling \cite{Liu2016} and semi-Dirac materials \cite{Banerjee}.
-Omni-directional perfect reflection, the counterpart of the SKT found in pseudospin-1 systems, has been observed in phosphorene \cite{Yonatan}.
-This effect, called anti-super-Klein tunneling (ASKT), is related to the fact that the pseudospins of the incident and transmitted electrons are antiparallel.
+In contrast to monolayer graphene, where particles behave as chiral massless Dirac fermions, the charge carriers in bilayer graphene are chiral massive Dirac fermions and exhibit total reflection at normal incidence on a potential barrier.
+This phenomenon, known as anti-Klein tunneling (AKT), arises from pseudospin conservation between the incident and reflected particles \cite{Katsnelson, Allain, Varlet2016, Du}.
+AKT has also been reported in other relativistic materials such as deformed honeycomb lattices \cite{Bahat}, graphene with strong Rashba spin-orbit coupling \cite{Liu2016} and semi-Dirac materials \cite{Banerjee}.
+The counterpart of SKT in pseudospin-1 systems is omnidirectional total reflection, referred to as anti-super-Klein tunneling (ASKT).
+This effect, observed in phosphorene, arises from the fact that the pseudospins of the incident and transmitted electrons are antiparallel \cite{Yonatan}.